 Fall Session: August 13th – October 15th

-Cost includes 30 hours instruction; all materials needed for foraging, cooking and medicine-making, and a No Taste Like Home t-shirt featuring the top 40 edibles in our area.
+Cost includes 30 hours instruction, all materials needed for foraging, cooking and medicine-making, and a No Taste Like Home t-shirt featuring the top 40 edibles in our area.

 At No Taste Like Home, we believe that everyone deserves to be able to feed themselves healthy, real food, and our mission is to share this important knowledge with as many as we can, to bring us all a little closer to the world we share.
 We are able to offer limited scholarship funding for each session of our immersion series.
 If you require financial assistance to attend, please contact us to apply for a scholarship.